 - Cork- It is the third largest city on the island, located in the south-west.

 - Waterford- situated in the south-east of Ireland, it is the oldest city in the Republic of Ireland.

 10. What is the relationship between Ireland and the UK?

 Ireland and the UK have a really close relationship.
-In the history, there was a lot of conflicts between the two, but nowadays the governments enjoy a strong diplomatic relationship.
+In history, there was a lot of conflicts between the two, but nowadays the governments enjoy a strong diplomatic relationship.
 The United Kingdom is the most important trading partner of Ireland, while Ireland takes the 5th place in British exports.
 Therefore they have a beneficial relationship.

 ČTĚTE TAKÉ: Maturitní otázky na téma Austrálie

-Irish language is completely different than English.
+The Irish language is completely different than English.
 They belong to different language families.
 English is a Germanic language, while Irish is an ancient Celtic language.
 They have very little in common.

 12. Which monument do you think is the most well-known in the world?
 Why?
 Tell me about it.

 It would probably be either Dublin’s St. Patrick’s Cathedral or the Cliffs of Moher.
-St. Patrick’s Cathedral is the tallest church in Ireland, and more than 300 000 visitors comes every year.
+St. Patrick’s Cathedral is the tallest church in Ireland, and more than 300 000 visitors come every year.
 The Cliffs of Moher are 14km long cliffs, offering a view of the Atlantic Ocean.